 The user interface for the installed apps will be built using Apache Cordova, which is also known as PhoneGap.
 This is an open-source multi-platform mobile application framework which allows an installable application to be built using HTML 5, CSS 3, and Javascript.
 The application will run inside a web browser running on the native operating system of the device.
 PhoneGap provides a wrapper layer implemented using the native code for each specific supported mobile platform to provide the hooks into the mobile device features like geo-location, camera, and contact list.

-The HTML, CSS, and Javascript files for the WAP user interface will be stored on web servers at Banco de Chile.
+The HTML, CSS, and Javascript files for the WAP user interface will be stored on Apache web servers at Banco de Chile.

 Multi-Language